jaspwr/LiA/docs.md

 ## Document structure
 * As LiA is designed for LaTeX documents, all document content will be automatically encased in a `document` environment.
 If there is a `document` environment annotated it will be ignored.
 * Imports will be placed at the top of the document followed by variable declarations and then the document content.
+* Things such as `documentclass` will not be automatically added to the document.
+You will need to add them manually as regular LaTeX commands.